The Foreign-Policy ‘Blob’ Takes Aim at How Tillerson Runs State

 The report also recommends the use of civilian tools in the fight against terrorism, suggesting concern over President Donald Trump’s preference for military force, especially when it comes to the fight against the Islamic State.
 In April he became the first president to use a so-called “mother of all bombs” on an Islamic State-affiliate in Afghanistan, and has pushed for ramping up U.S. military spending and power, while de-emphasizing other methods of combatting extremism.

-According to USGLC, there is a general consensus that the administration could focus more of its attention off the battlefield, including implmenting “policies that promote economic opportunity and education to mitigate the drivers of radicalization especially among young people and women,” while also training civilian officers in conflict zones, to avoid unnecessary U.S. military interventions.
+According to USGLC, there is a general consensus that the administration could focus more attention off the battlefield, including implmenting “policies that promote economic opportunity and education to mitigate the drivers of radicalization especially among young people and women,” while also training civilian officers in conflict zones, to avoid unnecessary U.S. military interventions.

+The report says that fighting terrorism and extremism will “require strengthening all of our national security tools – diplomacy and development, alongside defense,” but outlined a robust role for traditional diplomacy and aid.

+“While military force will be vital to defeating extremists on the battlefield, diplomacy and development will be critical to ensuring that gains are sustained.”

 Photo credit: ALEX WONG/Getty Images